renauter/threefold-camp/cosmwasm.md

 > npm install

-Now we have Terrain set up and ready to deploy our app and edit the template counter code with VS:
+Now we have Terrain set up and ready to deploy our app and view/edit the template counter code with VS:

 > code .

+Make sure local Terra is running before deplying counter contract using:

+> terrain deploy counter --signer validator

+How to interact with the contract thanks to helpers in the lib/index.js file.
+First we need to run Terrain console:

+> terrain console

+And then interact:

+> await lib.increment()
+> await lib.getCount()

+Now let's deploy the Terrain React Frontend!
+I need to synchronize because my frontend need to with which contract it is talking to:

+> terrain sync-refs
+> cd frontend
+> npm install
+> npm start

+And it will open browser at http://localhost:3000/